Best electric car deals

-MG also announced that its 'Peace of Mind Promise' will come free for all electric MG buyers; this includes three years free servicing, a free Type 2 charging cable and complementary installation of a home wallbox charger.
+There's a decent supporting package for all electric MG buyers, including a seven-year warranty, a Type 2 charging cable and complimentary installation of a home wallbox charger.

 Renault electric and hybrid car deals

-The Renault ZOE electric car is available with a £1,000 contribution. meaning the ZOE i Play R110 Z.E.
-50 can be purchased for as little as £279 per month with a customer deposit of £2,250 when financed at 0% APR on a PCP deal over two years.
+The Renault ZOE electric car is available (as of January 2021) with a £2,500 contribution on top of the government grant, meaning the ZOE Play R110 Z.E.
+50 can be had for as little as £269 per month with a customer deposit of £2,666 when financed at 0% APR on a PCP deal over 48 months.

 The Mitsubishi Outlander PHEV is the most popular plug-in hybrid in Britain.
 Pure electric range of 28 miles and oodles of space inside for passengers make it cheap to run and eminently practical, while CO2 emissions of 46g/km make it tempting as a company car too.

-Mitsubishi has configurable contract hire purchase offers on its website, recommending an initial deposit of £12,200: this leaves monthly repayments of £264.31 for a period of three years (subject to 5.9% APR), with an optional final bill of £15,912.
+Mitsubishi has configurable contract hire purchase offers on its website, recommending an initial deposit of £11,760 with monthly repayments of £264.31 for a period of 36 months (subject to 2.9% APR), with an optional final bill of £11,245.

 Hyundai has plenty of 0% APR PCP deals available in 2021.
 These include the Ioniq Electric for £273 per month on a 25-month plan with a £7,500 deposit, with flexibility to pay more or less up front to help adjust monthly repayments.
 The same plan and deposit will get you a Kona Electric 64kWh for £355 per month.

 Volvo electric and hybrid car 'Care by Volvo' subscriptions